Date: 22nd October 2025

 Background:

-Residents and motorists in Hardwicke, Quedgeley, Kingsway and the surrounding area are experiencing severe disruption and safety risks due to ongoing roadworks and
+Residents and motorists in Hardwicke, Quedgeley, Kingswayn Hunts Grove and the surrounding area are experiencing severe disruption and safety risks due to ongoing roadworks and

 poorly managed diversions around the A38 and local lanes.
-Since June 2025, both groups have repeatedly raised concerns about dangerous traffic conditions, including HGVs breaching weight limits, speeding, blocked emergency access, and inadequate signage.
+Since June 2025, both motrorists and residents have repeatedly raised concerns about dangerous traffic conditions, including HGVs breaching weight limits, speeding, blocked emergency access, and inadequate signage.
 Despite numerous formal complaints and documented incidents, authorities have yet to provide a comprehensive action plan.

 The closure of the A38 has diverted thousands of vehicles onto narrow residential roads such as Pound Lane, Green Lane, Church Lane, and Sellars Road, resulting in gridlock, accidents, and threats to public safety.
-Motorists face long delays and confusion, while residents endure noise, property damage, and restricted access to their homes.
-Emergency services have also struggled to reach those in need due to the congestion.
+Motorists face long delays and confusion.

 Despite direct appeals to councillors and MPs, responses have been limited and progress has been slow.
-Residents and motorists are now demanding immediate enforcement of traffic restrictions, restoration of safe lane access, clear communication, and a full inquiry into the planning and execution of the roadworks.
+Residents and motorists are now demanding action, restoration of safe lane access, clear communication, and a full inquiry into the planning and execution of the roadworks.
 With traditional engagement failing, the community is increasingly turning to social media and ongoing documentation to hold authorities accountable and push for urgent improvements to safety and traffic management.

 Media: